andikrueger/AzureCP/Configure-AzureCP.md

 </system.net>
 ```

-This configuration is required for the following services:
+This configuration is required for the following services, on all SharePoint servers of the farm:

 * SharePoint sites that use AzureCP
 * SharePoine central administration site
 * SharePoint STS located in 16\WebServices\SecurityToken
 * SharePoint Web Services root site
-* Also create file owstimer.exe.config in 16\BIN of each SharePoint server to put proxy configuration
+* SharePoint Timer service (if necessary, create file owstimer.exe.config in 16\BIN)

 ### Configure the proxy for Windows processes